“Is that – a Messenger?”

 When it reached its full height, Kane stumbled backwards.
 The thing was almost the size of the hill and had limbs like a spider or centipede and tentacles like an octopus or jellyfish.
 But its most distinctive feature was its human-like head, black as coal and large as an elephant, crowned with cilia that squirmed like snakes.

 “Is that – a Messenger?”
 Kane asked, glancing at Dylan.

 The thing turned its face to the hill as if it knew the altar was the source of its liberation.
 With narrow yellow eyes and lips thin and cruel, it regarded Kane, Dylan and Arika with an expression that suggested intense boredom.
 Then it moved its weary gaze to Wilfred’s prostrate figure.
 On seeing the smashed, bloody hearts on the altar, its mouth opened and words thundered out: FH’URH-GWORRH-CTHUT-ESCHEK’TA!

 They turned and ran.

 “It sounds like a chant,” panted Arika.
-“It must be part of the spell.”
+“Maybe it’s part of the spell.”

 “Either that or it’s really pissed off at Waite for waking it up,” said Dylan.

 Dylan and Arika slowed to a walk.
-Arika kept walking backwards.
-“Leave it,” she said, peering anxiously up the hill.
+“Leave it,” Arika said, peering anxiously up the hill.
 “We’ll go back and get it when that thing’s gone.”